MaLoskins/milkfish-codebase/README.md

 - **Floating Node Detection**: Quickly identify unused or disconnected code
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Lightweight**: No heavy dependencies or frameworks
-- **Dark Mode UI**: Easy on the eyes for those late-night coding sessions

 ## 🔧 Installation & Usage